 In Manitoba, we offer the Apprenticeship Manitoba’s Red Seal Landscape Horticulturist program for a credentialed education.
 Previously, the Greenspace Horticulture Diploma and Certificate programs at Red River College were offered.
-However intake for those programs were cancelled as of June 2018.
+However, intake for those programs was cancelled as of June 2018.

 Individual or companies can also receive a recognized Certification from the Canadian Nursery Landscape Association administered through our provincial representatives known as Landscape Industry Certified.
 There are several certifications available to our incredibly diverse profession that are designed to test an individual’s knowledge through a written test and a practical hands-on session that exhibits competence in the specific skills required to excel in your area of service.
 Certifications include Manager for the owners or supervisors, Technician which includes Hardscape, Softscape, Turf Maintenance, and Ornamental Maintenance, as well as Landscape Industry Certified Designers.

 Certified staff are skilled professionals that have proven they’ve mastered the skills and knowledge used on the job.
 Trained and tested to industry standards, they complete work correctly, consistently and efficiently.
 Once completed you are required to achieve credits through educational seminars or industry involvement to maintain your certification, which helps an individual or company to keep up to date on trends and best practices.